Genmab A/S: Epcoritamab (TEPKINLY) Receives Positive CHMP Opinion for the Treatment of Adults with Relapsed/ Refractory Follicular Lymphoma

 - FL is the second most common type of NHL and accounts for approximately 20-30 percent of all global cases

-Genmab A/S (Nasdaq: GMAB) today announced that the European Medicines Agency's (EMA) Committee for Medicinal Products for Human Use (CHMP) has adopted a positive opinion recommending the granting of conditional marketing authorization of epcoritamab (TEPKINLY), a T-cell engaging bispecific antibody administered subcutaneously, as a monotherapy for the treatment of adult patients with relapsed or refractory (R/R) follicular lymphoma (FL) after two or more lines of systemic therapy.
+COPENHAGEN, Denmark; June 28, 2024 - Genmab A/S (Nasdaq: GMAB) today announced that the European Medicines Agency's (EMA) Committee for Medicinal Products for Human Use (CHMP) has adopted a positive opinion recommending the granting of conditional marketing authorization of epcoritamab (TEPKINLY®), a T-cell engaging bispecific antibody administered subcutaneously, as a monotherapy for the treatment of adult patients with relapsed or refractory (R/R) follicular lymphoma (FL) after two or more lines of systemic therapy.
 The final European Commission decision on this indication for epcoritamab is anticipated later this year.

 "Many people living with follicular lymphoma that has either relapsed or is refractory to existing therapies experience significant treatment challenges with poor prognosis," said Jan van de Winkel, Ph.D., Chief Executive Officer of Genmab.
 "This positive opinion recognizes the unmet need in the European Union for patients whose follicular lymphoma is considered difficult-to-treat and that epcoritamab may represent a new therapeutic option."